-Confident, sassy and empathetic Judge Marilyn Milian returns to the highly rated courtroom series “The People’s Court.”
-Milian commands control of the courtroom resolving complicated cases with a straight forward approach and offers sound legal knowledge to all of the litigants that appear before her.
-Milian gets to the heart of each case to determine the underlying issues and uncover the truth.
-Milian relishes the venue of small claims court acknowledging that for most litigants their case is not about the money but about the principle.
+Let the record show that Judge Marilyn Milian returns to the courtroom of “The People’s Court” as the longest judge to preside over the highly rated courtroom series.
+Milian continues to resolve complicated cases with a no nonsense approach while offering sound legal knowledge to all of the litigants that appear before her.
+Milian’s mission is to peel back the layers of each case to uncover the truth.
+Reflecting on over a decade of dockets, Milian relishes the venue of small claims court acknowledging that for most litigants their case is not about the money but about the principle.
 As a result Milian often resorts to a little “rough justice” in determining the outcome of these emotionally charged cases.

-Judge Milian is the first Latina Judge to host a nationally syndicated television court show, is proud of her Cuban heritage and often uses phrases from her grandmother when addressing litigants.
-Milian is awed by the history of “The People’s Court” moniker.
+Judge Milian is proud to be the first Latina Judge to host a nationally syndicated television court show.
+In the courtroom, Milian often uses phrases recalled from her Cuban grandmother when addressing litigants.
+Milian is awed by the history of “The People’s Court.”
 Milian fondly remembers watching the series with her fellow law students at Georgetown, “Everything stopped when the show was on.
 We all gathered around the television in the lounge and if you told me then that I would be sitting on the bench of ‘The People’s Court’ I would have said you were crazy.”

 Originally from Queens, NY, Milian moved to Miami with her family when she was eight years old.
 Milian received her undergraduate degree at the University of Miami, where she graduated summa cum laude with a 4.0 grade average.
 She then attended Georgetown Law School, where she earned her law degree and graduated cum laude at the age of 23.